tacticdemonic/sb-logger-extension/IMPLEMENTATION_GUIDE.md

 ## Historical: Smarkets Verification Implementation (v1.0.32)

-The SB Logger extension includes comprehensive diagnostic logging for Smarkets auto-fill.
+The Surebet Helper extension includes comprehensive diagnostic logging for Smarkets auto-fill.
 The implementation adds detailed console logging at both the storage and retrieval phases to help diagnose the exact point where the auto-fill flow fails.

 ### Version: 1.0.32